Cost of LivingUpdated May 2026

 How does Gainesville compare to other south cities?

-Among southern cities in our database, Gainesville ranks as one of the more affordable options for cost of living.
+Among southern cities in our database, Gainesville ranks near the middle for cost of living.
 Nearby alternatives include Jacksonville and Daytona Beach.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Gainesville?